-- If you kill a severely emaciated (very skinny) deer or a deer that is obviously sick contact the WV DNR Wildlife Resources Section office nearest you. - Don't feed or bait deer.
-These practices concentrate deer, increase the likelihood of spread of any disease present in the deer herd, and may introduce foreign contaminates via the feed or bait. - Harvest adequate numbers of antlerless deer to maintain deer populations in balance with natural food supplies.
-A deer population in balance with available habitat is healthier and better able to fight diseases. - Use caution in spreading urine based lures in the environment and avoid placing deer lures on the ground or on vegetation where deer can reach them.
-Placing them out of reach of deer still allows air circulation to disperse the scent. - If you plan to hunt deer or elk in a state known or suspected to harbor CWD follow that state's rules on removing animals from the area.
-Bring back only boned out meat and thoroughly cleaned skull plates and antlers. - If you deer hunt in Hampshire County, please see special WV regulations regarding carcass transport and baiting in the Hunting and Trapping Regulations Summary or online at www.wvdnr.gov.
-Also, please cooperate with WVDNR requests for information and samples needed for CWD testing. - If you observe live deer or elk being transported in a truck or trailer notify your local DNR office as soon as possible.

-Biologist taking sample of lymph node tissue for testing.
+•If you kill a severely emaciated (very skinny) deer or a deer that is obviously sick contact the WVDNR Wildlife Resources Section office nearest you.

+•Don't feed or bait deer.
+These practices concentrate deer, increase the likelihood of spread of any disease present in the deer herd, and may introduce foreign contaminates via the feed or bait.

+•Harvest adequate numbers of antlerless deer to maintain deer populations in balance with natural food supplies.
+A deer population in balance with available habitat is healthier and better able to fight diseases.

+•Use caution in spreading urine based lures in the environment and do not place deer urine lures on the ground or on vegetation where deer can reach them.

+•If you plan to hunt deer or elk in a state known to harbor CWD follow that state's rules on removing animals from the area.
+Bring back only boned out meat or quarters and thoroughly cleaned skull plates and antlers.
+This applies to Virginia's CWD containment area and Maryland's and Pennsylvania's CWD disease management areas.

+•If you deer hunt in Hampshire, Hardy and Morgan counties, please see special WV regulations regarding carcass transport in the Hunting and Trapping Regulations Summary or online at www.wvdnr.gov.
+Also, please cooperate with WVDNR requests for information and samples needed for CWD testing.

+•If you observe live deer or elk being transported in a truck or trailer notify your local DNR office as soon as possible.

+•If you kill a cervid (deer, elk, etc.) out-ofstate in a fenced enclosure only boned out meat or quarters and thoroughly cleaned skull plates and antlers may be transported into WV.